ntjennings1/utils/ciphers/atbash/README.md

 This utility is used to simulate the Atbash cipher.

 ## About
-The Atbash cipher is an encryption algorithm that works to conceal message identity by substituting the characters in the message for other characters.
+The Atbash cipher is an algorithm that works to conceal message identity by substituting the characters in the message for other characters.
 This is implemented through a regular system, producing an encoded message that alters the state of the plaintext units and not their positions.

 Here we will study the implementation of the Atbash cipher.
-Create a table with two rows;
-one containing the letters of the alphabet, and the other containing the letters in reverse order.
+Create a table with two rows; one containing the letters of the alphabet, and the other containing the letters in reverse order.
 By finding the position of the text units in each row, one can map plaintext units to their ciphertext counterpart and vice versa.

 ## Cipher Features